poooi/poi/docs/plugin.md

             |-- plugin3
                   |-- index.coffee
 ```
-On initiation, poi will visit all folders whose name begins with `poi-plugin-` under path appData/plugins/node_modules, and tries to load them as plugin.
+On initiation, poi will visit all folders whose name begins with `poi-plugin-` under path appData/plugins/node_modules, and tries to load them as plugins.

-Basically, a plugin can be loaded when it contains an index, index can be index.js, index.coffee or index.cjsx.
+Basically, a plugin can be loaded when it contains an index, which can be index.js, index.coffee or index.cjsx.

 ## Attributes of index
 Index can expose its attributes via `export` method.
 Below are all attributes and their respective data type.
 Data type `String | ReactElement` means it will be directly displayed if it is a string, or rendered by React if a ReactElement.